rsocket/rsocket/Protocol.md

 The following are features of Data and Metadata.

 - Metadata can be encoded differently than Data.
+Default metadata encoding is specified in [this document](https://github.com/ReactiveSocket/reactivesocket/blob/master/MimeTypes.md)
 - Metadata can be "attached" (i.e. correlated) with the following entities:
     - Connection via Metadata Push and Stream ID of 0
     - Individual Request or Response